Smoke from wildfires may increase risk of dementia, study finds

 Adar said wildfire smoke is becoming a “more widespread stressor,” with many cities experiencing as many as 30 days or more of smoke impacts.
 Wildfires are believed to contribute up to 25% of the fine particulate matter exposures across the entire country and as much as 50% in Western states.

-Any new health effects linked to wildfires are extra concerning to researchers as global climate change increases the risk of the ecological disaster happening with more regularity.
+Any new health effects linked to wildfires are extra concerning to researchers as global climate change increases the risk of ecological disasters happening with more regularity.

 “While individual wildfires may be short-lived, these events are becoming more frequent in our communities due to warmer temperatures, drier conditions, and longer fire seasons.
 As we’ve seen, wildfire smoke can also travel very far distances,” Adar said.